 5 Ways to Free up RAM on Mac

 For Mac users, there are many convenient tools to monitor and free up RAM storage on your computer.

-1. Fix the Finder (Close Finder Windows Too)
+4. Fix the Finder (Close Finder Windows, Too)

 - Click “Finder” in the top left of your screen.

-- Right-click on “Preferences” from the dropdown options.
+- Click on “Settings” from the dropdown options.

-There is another way to clear RAM storage by merging your Finder windows.
-To do this you will select the “Window” dropdown rather than Finder.
-From there you will select “Merge All Windows” to put all your Finder windows into one place.
-This will save you on storage as well as declutter your desktop.
+Another way to clear RAM storage is by merging your Finder windows.
+To do this, select the “Window” dropdown rather than Finder.
+From there, select “Merge All Windows” to put all your Finder windows into one place.
+This will save storage as well as declutter your desktop.